About us

 AI Meeting Transcription with Follow-Up Email

-Capture meetings and send polished follow-up emails with transcripts, summaries, and action items.
+Capture meetings and send professional follow-up emails with transcripts, summaries, and action points.

 Record